Xscape (building)

 Xscape is a brand name for buildings developed by X-Leisure, now part of Landsec in England.
 Typically they contain a real snow indoor ski slope, leisure facilities and related shops.
-As of 2017, there are two members of the chain, in Milton Keynes and Castleford.
-A former member in Scotland has been sold.
-Xscape Milton Keynes and Xscape Yorkshire were designed by FaulknerBrowns Architects.
+As of February 2026, there are two sites, Milton Keynes and Castleford.
+A previous site in Renfrew was sold in 2022.

 Xscape Milton Keynes

-Xscape Milton Keynes (Buckinghamshire) opened in July 2000 and is a major feature on the skyline of Central Milton Keynes as seen from the east.
-The front of the Xscape building is 44 metre high, making it the second tallest building in Milton Keynes after Hotel La Tour on Marlborough Gate.
+Xscape Milton Keynes opened in July 2000 and is a major feature on the skyline of Central Milton Keynes as seen from the east.
+The front of the Xscape building is 44 metre high, making it the second tallest building in the city after Hotel La Tour on Marlborough Gate.
 Xscape Milton Keynes features a 170 meter long real-snow ski slope, a 16-screen cinema, a number of shops and restaurants, a casino and a trampoline park.
-An interesting point is the two large funnels on the front of the building are sometimes mistaken for lifts or part of the cooling system; in fact they are stairs.
+The two large funnels on the front of the building are sometimes mistaken for lifts or part of the cooling system; in fact they are stairs.

-Located directly behind the Xscape building is a large square structure that houses an indoor skydiving centre named 'iFLY' (previously known as 'Airkix' until September 2016).
+Located directly behind the Xscape building is the iFLY indoor skydiving centre.